meowmeowcode/orlok/src/lib.md

 # }
 ```

-Be aware that nested transactions are not supported at the moment.
+Note that nested transactions are not supported at the moment.

 ### Removing an entity

-For this we also need a filter:
+For this, we also need a filter:

 ```rust
 # use tokio_test;